 Pickleball players are among the most diverse of any sport, including folks within a wide range of age and skill.
 Many tournaments see the largest number of players in the 50+ brackets.
 However, pickleball is far from being a seniors-only sport.
 Top players of all ages are well conditioned athletes, with competition demanding excellent skill levels, conditioning and training.
 For a taste of pro-level action, check out some women's and men's matches on YouTube.
 Names like Ben Johns, Kyle Yates, Tyson McGuffin, and Riley Newman are a few of the top men's group.
 While, Simone Jardim, Irina Tereschenko, Lucy Kovalova, Sarah Ansboury, Corrine Carr, and Lindsey Newman are a few of the amazingly talented women pros.
 In pro competition, as in rec play, we find players of all ages.
 Considered to be the best senior player in the world and friend of RMP, at 50+ Scott Moore is a 20x National Champion and continues to show his unparalleled skill on the court.
 For the majority of players, pickleball represents a fun, challenging and competitive means of providing great exercise and socializing.
 As skills and conditioning improve, often the competitive drive emerges in many players as they strive for higher rankings and a tournament medal or two.
 The satisfaction of such accomplishment, especially at the higher age levels, is something not often available in most other sports.
 It's an awesome feeling at any age.

 At 22 years old, Ben is the undisputed world champion in singles, doubles, and mixed doubles.
 While currently being the best professional player in the sport, he's also an exceptional ambassador, instructor, and great guy.
 Oh, and all this while pursuing an engineering degree at the University of Maryland!
 If you have the opportunity to catch Ben in action at one of the Rocky Mountain Pickelball tournaments, don't miss it.
 You'll have a blast, be amazed, and watch some of the best pickleball ever played.
 Or better yet, sign up for one of Ben's pre-tournament clinics in Denver and Albuquerque when you register for these tourneys.
+JUST ADDED: Ben and Dekel Bar will also be giving two clinics prior to the Steamboat Classic.

 This exciting group of young athletes define the future of pickleball.
 While currently under the age of 18, some have already reached the the professional level of compitition.
 At 12 years old, Anna Leigh Waters and her Mom, Leigh, were gold medalists in the Women's Doubles Open Pro event at the prestigious Tournament of Champions.
 An awesome feat for anyone, but to be part of the national-level championship doubles team at 12, well that's spectacular.